iwishiwasaneagle/janhendrikewers.uk/_posts/2021-09-10-adding_latex_to_jekyll.md

 ---
 layout: post
-title: Testing out LaTex with Jekyll
+title: Adding LaTex to Jekyll
 tags:
 - Latex
 - Jekyll
 - Markdown
 ---

-# Adding LaTex to Jekyll

 I'm about to start my PhD and a logical conclusion from that is that I will be writing a lot on LaTex.
 If I plan to write any blogs or such about the progress then this LaTex support is needed!
 Luckily for me [iangoodfellow](http://www.iangoodfellow.com/blog/jekyll/markdown/tex/2016/11/07/latex-in-markdown.html) has written a short guide on this already!